altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 ~More noticeably this time~
 ~This captain looked to Kent's double, then back to him~ "A::Interesting"
+~A frail red head  woman sat cross legged at the edge of the table.
-~Sonny chittered at a balding man in an ill-fitted uniform~ "G::How are things outside?"
+She chittered at a balding man in an ill-fitted uniform~ "G::How are things outside?"
 "K::Not good."
 'K::Why was she chittering?'